 Dollar General Corporation (DG): New Analyst Report from Zacks Equity Research - Zacks Equity Research Report

-Dollar General posted sturdy third-quarter fiscal 2013 results driven by robust performance in the consumables category.
+Dollar General's fourth-quarter fiscal 2013 earnings met the Zacks Consensus Estimate and jumped 4.1% year-over-year buoyed by the Consumables category.
+Net sales rose 6.8% but fell short of the Zacks' expectation as unfavorable weather conditions, stiff competition and cautious consumer spending impacted the top-line.
 Comparable-store sales also grew in the quarter driven by higher traffic and average transaction count.
-The company's comps have displayed an upward trajectory for the past 23 years defying unfavorable macroeconomic trends.
-Further, Dollar General's abundant initiatives as regards to management of expense, inventory, merchandise and operations are likely to push sales north and provide cushion to margins.
-We believe gross margin are remains are likely to remain under pressure due to an increase in the sales of lower margin carrying consumables items and soft sales of discretionary products.
-Moreover, six less days between Black Friday and Christmas this holiday season, against last year will also impact sales.
+The comps have displayed an upward trajectory for the past 24 years defying unfavorable macroeconomic trends.
+Further, Dollar General's initiatives as regards to management of expense, inventory, merchandise and operations are likely to push sales north.
+However, we believe margins are likely to remain under pressure due to an increase in the sales of lower margin carrying consumables items, and soft sales of discretionary products.
 Currently, we maintain our Neutral recommendation on the stock.

 Dollar General Corporation (DG): Read the Full Research Report